onlinecity/wp-gatewayapi/readme.txt

 - Use recipient-specific tags.
 - Stores a list of sent SMS'es.
 - Track the delivery status of an SMS.
+- Automatic synchronization of recipients and WordPress users.

 If you would prefer to disable the UI-features and do all the sending from code, then that's possible as well.
 For this purpose you can use the method `gwapi_send_sms` which accepts arguments for message, recipient(s), sender-text and type of SMS.